DC-Cunningham/React-Portfolio/README.md

 ## License

-© 2020 Revolution Research Laboratories Pty.Ltd.
-All Rights Reserved.
+© 2020 The Beautiful Revolution All Rights Reserved.